-On November 21, 2022 the Company closed the first tranche of a non-brokered private placement raising \$450,000 for through the issuance of 5,000,000 flow-through common share units at \$0.09 per unit.
-Each flow-through unit is comprised of one common share and one half of one common share purchase warrant.
+On November 21, 2022, the Company closed the first tranche of a non-brokered private placement raising \$450,000 through the issuance of 5,000,000 flow-through common share units at \$0.09 per unit.
+Each of these flow-through units is comprised of one common share issued as a "flow-through share" as defined in the Income Tax Act (Canada) and designated as a flow-through common share ("FT Share"), and one half of one common share purchase warrant.
 Each full common share purchase warrant is exercisable for one common share of Noble at \$0.11 per share for a period of three years.
 Cash costs of issuance associated with this financing were \$31,500.
 In addition, the Company issued 350,000 broker warrants exercisable for three years at \$0.09 per warrant.

-On December 2, 2022, the Company closed the second tranche of a non-brokered private placement whereby it raised gross proceeds of \$112,500 through the issuance of 1,250,000 flow-through common share units ("FT Units") priced at \$0.09 per unit.
-Each FT Unit was comprised of one common share issued as a "flow-through share" as defined in the Income Tax Act (Canada) and designated as a flow-through common share ("FT Share") and one-half non-flow-through common share purchase warrant, each full warrant being exercisable for three years for one common share in the capital of the Company at an exercise price of \$0.11 per common share.
-The securities issued in this Private Placement are subject to a four month hold period.
+On December 2, 2022, the Company closed the second tranche of a non-brokered private placement whereby it raised gross proceeds of \$112,500 through the issuance of 1,250,000 flow-through common share units at \$0.09 per unit.
+Each of these flow-through units was comprised of one FT Share and one-half non-flow-through common share purchase warrant, each full warrant being exercisable for three years for one common share in the capital of the Company at an exercise price of \$0.11 per common share.